Your savings are safe with Bask Bank.

 - Make sure you have a way to find and erase your phone remotely in the event it is stolen

-Tips for Links & Files
+Links & Files

 Never click on suspicious, unsolicited or unknown links if you don’t recognize the link or the person or entity that sent it to you.
 The same goes for downloading and opening email attachments and other unknown files.
 Stay in the know about the latest scams and how they’re being disseminated – email, text, social media or robocall – especially during natural disasters and emergency situations.

-Tips for Personal Information
+Personal Information

 Never share personal information like your date of birth, social security number, contact information or financial account details with anyone online.